aimms/how-to/Articles/553/553-add-icon-button.rst

 |

-Copy the characther code and paste on your ``button.css`` file replacing the old characther code.
+Copy the character code and paste on your ``button.css`` file replacing the old character code.
 Save and refresh the WebUI page.
 The icon will change.

 But now, how to add an unique icon to an specific button?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~